n3ovice/mythic/markDown/mythicOverview.md

 councils but there isn't a singular rule or convention regarding their ways.

+### The Elves

+While not technically a guild or faction, **The Elves** in the kingdom do constitute a group even if they do not act in one.

+In their individual lives and personalities, elves vary widely but one singular fact puts real distance between them and the other races--As far as anyone else can tell, elves do not age and do not die.
+If pressed, an elf may admit to a tavern full of listeners that he or she is in fact several hundred years old and even considers him or herself young!

+This is usually hard for the other races to understand and often drives elves to live a more or less insular life.
+It is hard for most elves to be overly charming and disarming considering how far they expect to outlive their comrades.

+Many in the kingdom are suspicious of elves, perhaps even more so than they are of half-orcs.

 ### The Laplass Family

 The Laplass family has been in control of the throne for almost a